phluid61/internet-drafts/file-scheme/draft.md

 Local files:

+* A traditional file URI for a local file, with an empty authority.
+  This is the most common format in use today.
+E.g.:

   * `file:///path/to/file`

-   > A traditional file URI for a local file, with an empty
-     authority.
-This is the most common format in use today.
+* The minimal representation of a local file, with no authority field and an absolute path that begins with a slash "/".
+E.g.:

   * `file:/path/to/file`

-   > The minimal representation of a local file, with no authority
-     field and an absolute path that begins with a slash "/".

 Non-local files:

+* A non-local file, with an explicit authority.
+E.g.:

   * `file://host.example.com/path/to/file`

-   > The representation of a non-local file, with an explicit
-     authority.

 # System-specific Operations